Samlance01/wema/contact-form-azure/README.md

 2. Fill out name, email, and message
 3. Click “Send Message”
 4. Success message appears (from API)
-5. You can chck it out at: https://samlance01.github.io/wema/contact-form-azure
 ---

 ## 🤝 Connect